 “CAISO Tariff” means the California Independent System Operator Tariff on file with FERC and in effect from time to time.

-“Calculation Hour” is defined in Section 8.3(c)(i)(A).

-“California Agency” means the agency or agencies responsible for representing the State of California in FERC proceedings involving the rates, terms and conditions of service under this Agreement.
+“CPUC” means the California Public Utilities Commission, or its successor.

 “Capital Item” means an addition or modification to, change in or repair, replacement or renewal of plant, equipment or facilities used by Owner to fulfill Owner’s obligations under this Agreement.
 A Capital Item does not include Repairs to such plant, equipment or facilities.
 A Capital Item does not include an Upgrade, unless recovery of costs of the Upgrade has been approved by CAISO.
 For purposes of this Agreement, Capital Items are “retirement units” or other items the costs of which are properly capitalized in accordance with the FERC Uniform System of Accounts, 18 C.F.R.
 Part 101.